jolie/docs/web/glossary.md

-# The linguistic paradigm of (micro)services
+# The service oriented programming paradigm

-This document defines the key elements of the linguistic paradigm of (micro)services.
+This document defines the key elements of the service-oriented programming paradigm.

 This terminology is used in the Jolie website and documentation.